LogentriesCommunity/le_php/README.md

 	$log->Info("Hello Logentries, I'm an Info message");

-Two parameters need to be filled in here, loggerName and logToken.
+Two parameters need to be filled in here, `loggerName` and `logToken`.

 loggerName is the name of that particular logger which is for your benefit should you choose to have more than one.